Clarence Green

-Clarence Green is a former American academic administrator who served as the interim president for Northwest Missouri State University (NW).
+Clarence Green is a former American academic administrator who served as the interim president for Northwest Missouri State University during the 2022-23 academic year.

-Previously, Green served as vice president of culture at Northwest Missouri State University.
-Green has a doctorate in educational leadership and policy analysis from the University of Missouri in Columbia, Missouri and has served on the U.S. Attorney General Law Enforcement Coordinating Committee (LECC).

 Green served as the head of the NW university police from 1997-2024.
+Additionally, Green served as vice president of culture at Northwest Missouri State University from 2019-2022, before taking the presidency in an interim capacity when John Jasinski departed from the presidency at Northwest.

+In July 2024, Green took over as director of the Savannah campus of North Central Missouri College.

+Green's bachelors degree in sociology and masters degree in higher education leadership are from Northwest Missouri State, and he has a doctorate in educational leadership and policy analysis from the University of Missouri in Columbia, Missouri.
+He has also served on the U.S. Attorney General Law Enforcement Coordinating Committee (LECC).